dformoso/machine-learning-mindmap/README.md

 Download the PDF here:
 - https://github.com/dformoso/machine-learning-mindmap/blob/master/Machine%20Learning.pdf

-I've built the Mindmap with MindNode for the Mac. https://mindnode.com
+I've built the mindmap with MindNode for the Mac. https://mindnode.com

 ## Companion Notebook
 This Mindmap/Cheatsheet has a companion Jupyter Notepad that runs through most of the Data Science steps that can be found at the following link: